Tax Planning Guide

 MEALS & ENTERTAINMENT DEDUCTION

-Expenses related to entertainment, amusement, or recreation no longer fall under the 50% deduction.
-The IRS will not allow the entertainment disallowance rule to be circumvented through inflation of food and beverage costs.
+Other expenses related to entertainment, amusement, or recreation remain nondeductible.
+Internal Revenue Service (IRS) will not allow the entertainment disallowance rule to be circumvented through inflation of food and beverage costs.

-Example: If a business owner treats a current or potential business client, consultant, or other professional contact to a suite at a sporting event, such as a Vikings game, the food and beverage provided during this entertainment activity is 50% deductible.
-The cost of the food and beverage must be stated separately from the cost of the entertainment on one or more bills, invoices, or receipts.
-The tickets or suite is not deductible.
+Example: If a business owner treats a current or potential business client, consultant, or other professional contact to a suite at a sporting event, such as a Vikings game, the food and beverage provided during this entertainment activity is deductible.
+The cost of the food and beverage is stated separately from the cost of the entertainment on one or more bills, invoices, or receipts.

 Build and preserve your business value with tax-smart planning.